This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Today, Rochester is still a fine place to live AND it’s a fun place to vacation.
 They’ve got enough going on to easily fill a weekend getaway, if not more.

-Here are my favorite things to do in Rochester NY, in no particular order.
+My favorite things to do in Rochester NY, in no particular order.

 1. See a Show